 Where are the best Italian restaurants in Melbourne?
 Melbourne has great Italian restaurants, whether fine dining or casual styles.
-Many Italian restaurants in Melbourne are world class.
+Many Italian restaurants in Melbourne are world class; one of the best things to do in Melbourne is to visit a standout iconic Melbourne Italian restaurant. .
 Here are our favourites (no particular order).
 It's an evolving list too.

 Cafe Di Stasio

 Beautiful food in a beautiful setting makes Rosette by Neil Perry a standout destination.
 Come here for a memorable Italian fine dining experience, with stunning Italian decor that impresses.
 The quality of produce is exceptional; we enjoyed a lazy weekday lunch with the cares of the world dissipating.
 This is not the "traditional with a twist" Italian restaurant you often see, which is all good, but more a nod to the classic done with flair.